kaihuchen/AutonomousBackseatDriver/README.md

 We named this Custom GPT **Autonomous Backseat Driver**, because we expect this component to offer only higher-level advices to the vehicle, while leaving the low-level controls to other components, kind of like a backseat passenger offering plenty of suggestions but controls nothing.

+The cases given below are tested using this Custom GPT, which is designed with the following prompt:

+    Imagine that you are the driver of a car.
+The forward camera is showing the given image.
+Based on this image please make a recommendation on whether to speed up, maintain speed, turn around, or just advise user to pay special attention.
+If there are more than one plausible and serious hazards, report them all to the user.
+Also explain your recommendation.

 You are welcome to go there to upload photo of a road scene, and the this Custom GPT will then return high-level driving suggestions along with an explanation.
 If you have any comments, please leave them on the issues section for this repository.

 ## Test Cases

 Following is a list of test cases, with the following tests parameters:

-* At this point we conduct the tests against GPT-4V.
-Later we may also test it with Google Gemini.
-All models tested are as-is without any fine-tuning.
+* At this point we conduct the tests against GPT-4V only.
+Later we may also test it with Google Gemini, or other multimodal LLM if available.
+All models are tested as-is without any fine-tuning.
-* We use Autonomous Car as our test scenario.
+* We use Autonomous Car as our test scenario, so test images are collected with this im mind.
 If successful, then it may indicate that applying this approach to other types of autonoumous vehicles such as drones or mobile robots are also worthwhile.

 Note that the emphasis in the responses given below are mine.